-Next up, we have the Seymour Duncan ‘59 Strat Neck Pickup, which is the best strat neck pickup for those who want a single coil neck pickup with a balanced PAFish response.
+Next up, we have the Seymour Duncan ‘59 Strat Neck Pickup, which is the best Strat neck pickup for those who want a single coil neck pickup with a balanced PAFish response.
 The standout feature is that it actually has a stronger treble emphasis than a traditional PAF and even has increased articulation.
 You basically more or less get a humbucker tone that made the PAF the standard.

 This neck pickup gives you a warm smooth tone with a very even dynamic response.
-Additionally, it has the adjustable pole pieces which allow you to fine tune the string balance.
+Additionally, it has adjustable pole pieces which allow you to fine-tune the string balance.
 All in all, this is great for a wide variety of genres like classic and heavy rock, jazz, blues, and funk.
 It is also an easy drop-in for any single coil pickup route and has parallel and split wiring options.

 #3.DiMarzio DP425 Strat Neck Pickup

 Another great option when it comes to the best strat neck pickup is the DiMarzio DP425.
-This strat neck pickup is a single-coil pickup that somewhere between a classic humbucker and single-coil performance.
+This strat neck pickup is a single-coil pickup that is somewhere between a classic humbucker and single-coil performance.
 We really like it because the highs are extremely warm and the mids and lows are really tight and focused, creating amazing clarity.
 Also, the voicing is quite wide and strong, like a humbucker.

 You also get pick attack and string vibration rather quickly just like any single coil.
 Overall, the quality is pretty good and the tone is focused with a good balance between body and edge.
 Our favorite aspect of this strat neck pick is that the mids are really balanced yet prominent and the lows are tight yet not muddy at all.